denten-books/plain-text/4-format.md

 Author links open the overlay panel.
 Numbers correspond to the affiliation list which can be exposed by using the show more link.
 Lawrence F Young

-The difference between a restraining order and physical restraints is one of brute force.
-The restraining order represents the calling forth of power.
-The physical restraint is non-representational enactment of power.
-Like all violence it does not stand for anything.
-It is an arrangement, a rearrangement, of matter.

 Formatting as something that structures experience.
 Formatting is what *relates* content to matter.